(Amended February 18, 2022)

 Section 3.
-Any vacancy in an appointed chairmanship of a standing committee must be filled by the Executive Board within thirty (30) days of the created vacancy.
+Any vacancy in an appointed chairmanship of a standing committee must be filled by the Executive Board.

 Section 4.
 A report of income and expenditures along with any useful information shall be make on the form provided by the various chairmen at the business meeting following any event and shall be make a part of the permanent record for future reference.

-The rules contained in ROBERT’S RULES OF ORDER NEWLY REVISED shall govern the Club in all cases to which they are applicable and in which they are not inconsistent with the Bylaws.
+The rules contained in ROBERT’S RULES OF ORDER NEWLY REVISED shall govern the Club in all cased to which they are applicable and in which they are not inconsistent with the Bylaws.

 Section 1.
 The Bylaws may be amended at any regular business meeting of the Club by a majority vote of the members present, provided the proposed amendment has been submitted to the membership at a previous regular business meeting.

 Section 2.
-These Bylaws must be reviewed at least every two years to meet the needs of a changing membership.
+These Bylaws may be reviewed at least every two years to meet the needs of a changing membership.